fayway/ComponentsTesting/talk/notes.md

 - Fake : Replace a real component by a much simpler one that implements same functionality
 - Dummy : Used to replace a required SUT DOC that doesn't affect the specific test case

 Question to ask : Is our Test Double helping to inject Indirect Input, or is it helping to observe Indirect Output?
-Or is it simply there to replace a required dependency for which we don’t want to use a real implementation?
+Or is it simply there to replace a required dependency for which we don't want to use a real implementation?

 ### Four-Phase Test